diballesteros/blog-posts/say-goodbye-to-yarn-and-say-hello-to-pnpm.md

     - tooling
 ---

-## Say goodbye to Yarn and say hello to PNPM

 ### Introduction

 PNPM is a package manager that I have seen floating around for quite some time now.
 It’s tagged as a “fast, disk space-efficient package manager”.
 But in what ways?
 Well, let’s take the quote straight from them as well.